FooterManDev/ExampleKubeJSAddon/README.md

 ### Basic how-to

 **1. Download the Mod**
-You can use this repo's Template feature to make a new repo for yourself, Or you can clone it using your terminal:
+* You can use this repo's Template feature to make a new repo for yourself, or you can clone it using your terminal:
 `git clone --branch minecraftversion https://github.com/FooterMan15/ExampleKubeJSAddon`
 `minecraftversion` being 1.20.1, 1.19.2, etc, plus modloader.
 I only have 1.20.1 Forge on here right now.

+Alternatively if you use an IDE that supports generating projects from templates, you can clone it that way.

-If you do clone with your terminal, you can remove the `.git` directory from the mod to initialize your own Github repository.
+After cloning, you can remove the `.git` directory from the mod to initialize your own Github repository.

 **2. Open with your favorite Integrated Development Environment (IDE)**
 * For IntelliJ IDEA, open the cloned mod folder, and run gradle task `ideaSyncTask` to generate run configurations for IDEA.
-Alternatively you can just use gradle task `runClient`.
+Alternatively you can run gradle task `runClient` to start the game.
-* For VSCode, you have to open the cloned mod folder, and run gradle task `vscode`.
-Then you're good.
+* For VSCode, you have to open the cloned mod folder, and run gradle task `vscode` to generate launch tasks for VSCode.
+Alternatively you can run gradle task `runClient` to start the game.
 * For Eclipse... ehh not really sure, but there is a gradle task for eclipse, called `eclipse`.
-From then on you can run `runClient` to launch the game.
+I have no further info.

 #